paperli/paperli.github.io/_posts/2018-09-16-pilotfish-mcbw.markdown

 <!--summary-->

 The big innovation event in Munich!
 Munich Creative Business Week.
-I designed a webpage to present speech schedule in Pilotfish booth. **It's all about time!** The main part of this design is the time-line and the blobs of speakers.
-As requesed also made the pdf version and invitation card.
+I designed a webpage to present speech schedule in Pilotfish booth. **It's all about time!** The timeline in the website reminds the attendees about the speech schedule.

 <!--more-->